-The volunteer committee Friends of the Franklin Trail stepped up to lead a community partnership to get the Franklin Trail rebuilt and reopened.
-The Land Trust is the non-profit project sponsor, partnering with “Friends” to help with planning, permitting and construction management.
-In 2011, Friends co-chairs Jane Murray and Bud Girard and a talented volunteer team spearheaded public outreach and fundraising that brought in $295,000 in community donations and foundation grants for the design, permitting and construction of the Franklin Trail.
-In 2012, the County Board of Supervisors approved a grant of $75,000 from development mitigation fees, and the Land Trust secured a $200,000 state environmental enhancement grant.
-All of the funds needed for the project have been raised.
+The Land Trust sponsored the project to help with planning, permitting and construction management.
+In 2011, Friends co-chairs Jane Murray and Bud Girard and volunteers spearheaded public outreach that brought in $295,000 in community and grant funding in addition to $75,000 from the County Board of Supervisors and a $200,000 state environmental enhancement grant secured by the Land Trust.

 Visiting Franklin Trail

 - Multiple use trail for hikers, bike riders, and equestrians